CircleChess

 Mastering the opposition is essential for winning king-and-pawn endgames.
 Practice this concept to gain a decisive edge in simplified positions.

 Passed pawns are the backbone of endgame strategy.
-A passed pawn is one that has no opposing pawns blocking its path to promotion.
+A passed pawn has no opposing pawns blocking its path to promotion.
 Creating and advancing passed pawns should be a primary goal in the Chess Endgame.

 In Game 10 of the 2016 World Championship, Magnus Carlsen demonstrated the power of a passed pawn.
 Despite being in a slightly worse position, Carlsen created a passed pawn on the queenside and used it to tie the game, eventually winning in the tiebreaks.
 This game highlights the importance of pawn structure and passed pawns in high-stakes endgames.